josbouten/bioplot/README.md

 ![bioplot of 2 data sets](https://github.com/josbouten/bioplot/blob/master/examples/A_and_B_zoo_plot.png "bioplot of 2 data sets") bioplot.py is a program which can draw several plots that can be used when evaluating the performance of a biometric system.
+The plot types currently supported are: accuracy plot, cumulative score distribution plot, EER plot, histogram, matrix plot, ranking plot, tippett plot and zoo plot.
 The example picture shows a so called zoo plot.

 Copyright (C) 2014 Jos Bouten ( josbouten@gmail.com )